 a

 The Probation Officer preparing your Probation Report will appreciate your efforts, as they have a full caseload and no time, and you are taking this seriously.
-Reading your narrative before your interview allows them to understand who you are better.
+Reading your narrative before your interview allows them to better understand who you are.
 Then, during the interview, they can get to know you, asking any remaining questions they may have.
 As they draft your official Presentence Report, they may recommend a more lenient sentence to your Judge.

 a